maky-hnou/Flowers_Classification/README.md

 - **train.py:** the code used train the model.
 - **utils.py:** a python file containing utils functions.
 - **vgg_16.py:** the coded used to build VGG16.
-- **requirements.txt:** a text file containing the needed packages to run the project (if you want to use GPU instead of CPU, change tensorflow to tensorflow-gpu in requirements.txt).
+- **requirements.txt:** a text file containing the needed packages to run the project.

 ## Train and test the model: